Where To Donate: 5 Organizations That Would Welcome Your Pre-Owned Items

 The start of the year would find most us giving the home a proper going through.
 Whether you're scheduling a general cleaning or having an annual purge of items you no longer use or need, it’s a good start that can help you give the home a fresh, new look.

 It’s safe to say that after cleaning and sorting through your stuff, you’d have boxes of items you’re planning to discard.
 Before you leave them outside, are you a hundred percent sure these are all going straight to a landfill?
 Double check them once again and see if there are pieces that others can use.
-Once you’ve separated these must-have from the rest, check out these five organizations that would welcome them with open arms and happy hearts:
+Once you’ve separated these must-have from the rest, check out these five organizations that will welcome them with open arms and happy hearts:

 1. Segunda Mana